 What makes a good social investment?

-Essentially one that maximises it's impact- be that economic, social or environmental- and in a sustainable way.
-A range of different tools are used by organisations to demonstrate and measure impact and investors will be most attracted to those investments that offer the greatest impact.
+Essentially one that maximises it's impact - be that economic, social or environmental - and in a sustainable way.
+A range of different tools are used by organisations to demonstrate and measure impact and investors may be most attracted to those investments that offer the greatest impact.

 Is this a new idea?

 Although social investment is now attracting interest from a range of different bodies and governments, it is a well established concept and has developed in tandem with the growth of more enterprising third sector organisations.
 The marketplace in Scotland is made up of a range of organisations including philanthropists, charitable trusts, ethical banking groups and Government.